 People are still shopping, just in a different format.
 To help drive conversions, consider promotions and offers to add that further incentive shoppers may need- and to help generate a buzz.

-Join in conversation.
+Join in the Conversation.

 Offer support, offer sympathies, share valid information and helpful content.
-Immerse yourself in current conversation, instead of trying to create a new one.
+Immerse yourself in the current conversation, instead of trying to create a new one.